THE VFA PIONEER HISTORIES PROJECT

 JA: Yes.

-MJC: And then other movement, activities, or women’s activities?
+MJC: And then other movement activities, or women’s activities?

 MJC: So, you were back in Ohio.
 You went back to Ohio, the state of your birth.
 Right?

 I loved living in DC.
 It was more for me than Cincinnati had been.
-And so, I got to work with everyone on the faculty, all the women on the faculty who wanted women’s lives to be centered.
-We were working with students who were doing doctoral programs, and they were almost all well over 40 years of age.
-I think there was one person I met who was like 33, and he was like a baby, and everyone else was 40s, 50s, 60s.
+I got to work with faculty and students whose work focused on women’s lives.
+We were working with students doing doctoral programs, and they were all well over 40 years old.
+It was an amazing experience to work with these grown-ups who wanted a doctorate for serious personal and political reasons – and with community groups in DC.
+It was a gift.
+And I’m grateful, still, for that gift.

 MJC: Excellent.
 So, is there anything we’ve missed in the telling of your story?
 Is there more?